 Add in contrasting statements

 Conversations about poor performance can quickly escalate into an emotional mess.
 Your aim is to keep the line of communication open.
 A good way of doing this is to use contrasting statements, such as:

 “I want you to know that you are a valued member of the team”

 “I’m having this conversation with you because I know you want to develop yourself and progress your career”

 Very often your team member will know in their heart of hearts that something isn’t going well.
 It makes it much easier to have the conversation if you get them to talk about how they are not quite up to standard yet.
 A good way of beginning the conversation is to ask them how they felt the situation went, or how they feel they are progressing in a certain area.

 Tell them what you want to happen as a result of the conversation

 Most people don’t willingly under perform, and need some direction to help them change their behaviour.
 Therefore, tell them what you want them to change as a result of the conversation.

 Ask yourself ‘what is the worst that can happen?’?

-All to often we delay the difficult conversation because we fear their reaction to the conversation.
+All too often we delay the difficult conversation because we fear their reaction to the conversation.
 A good way to counteract this fear is to ask yourself literally, ‘what is the worst that can happen?’.
-This is normally, they either *get* it and start performing, or you start to performance manage them out of the firm.
+This is usually that they either *get* it and start performing, or you start to performance manage them out of the firm.